 This conflation between what an illustration is and what it does, to a certain extent, is a product of the complicated history of the word illustration itself.
 In its earliest uses, the action of illustration took precedence over the medium doing the illustrating when it came to what an illustration meant, largely because the media in question was textual.
 To illustrate during this period, as Richard Maxwell notes, “was to use one text to shed light on another” (“Scott” 1).
 From the fifteenth to the seventeenth centuries, “illustration” referred to this action of “lighting up” or “illumination” (OED), a sense undoubtedly informing J. Hillis Miller’s later twentieth-century understanding of illustration as “a bringing to light” (79) in which pictures illuminate and make present what words can only evoke.
 The meaning of that action, however, would change in the beginning in the seventeenth century to “the action of making or the fact of being made illustrious, brilliant, or distinguished” (OED).
 Over time, its meaning expanded to include the nominative meaning of “example” or “means or cause of distinction” which would last until the middle of the nineteenth century (OED).
-By the end of sixteenth century, however, a third sense--“the action …of making clear or evident to the mind” appears and it is this sense of illustration as clarification, elucidation, explanation, or exemplification that would remain dominant through at least the middle of the nineteenth century (OED).
+By the end of sixteenth century, however, a third sense—“the action …of making clear or evident to the mind”—appears and it is this sense of illustration as clarification, elucidation, explanation, or exemplification that would remain dominant through at least the middle of the nineteenth century (OED).
 In fact, from the late seventeenth century forward, education theorists, including Comenius, Wotton, and Locke, began to recommend the inclusion of engravings inside of dictionaries because they reasoned that the new optical media would aid definition by clarifying or exemplifying ideas which remained indistinct from verbal description alone (Hancher 245).
-The “new technology of engraving,” William Wotton noted in his Essay (1694) can now “compensate for the limitations of the word” (qtd. in Hancher 24).
+The “new technology of engraving,” William Wotton noted in his Essay (1694), can now “compensate for the limitations of the word” (qtd. in Hancher 24).
 Wotton’s remarks are telling because they reflect how this third meaning of illustration expanded to include not just the action of clarification, elucidation, and exemplification, but also the means by which an idea is made clear.